The Best Spanish Dessert Wine

 Bodegas Malaga Virgen

 Rodriguez is a massive proponent of Pedro Ximenez, yet he felt that other grapes and wine styles might excite new audiences and encourage a rediscovery of Spain’s sweet wine heritage.
 So he decided to revive the fortunes of Malaga Moscatel (Muscat), a grape that is grown all over the world.
 Muscat has been grown for centuries – genetic mutation has ensured that over 200 varieties belong to the Muscat family.
 Malaga’s version is grown to perfection by Rodriguez, revived as a fresh, fragrant, and delicate wine that, crucially for younger consumers, is never cloying or sickly.
-Next, we implore you to try Molina Real, as it is everything a modern-style sweet wine should be: fresh, aromatic, but imbued with orange nectar, tangerine, and honeysuckle fruit.
+Next, we implore you to try Molina Real, as it is everything a modern-style sweet wine should be: fresh and aromatic but imbued with orange nectar, tangerine, and honeysuckle fruit.

 Vineyard on Lanzarote

 Today, the curious oenophile will find excellent dessert wine styles in regions as diverse as Navarra, Catalunya, Alicante, and the Canary Islands.
 For the most part, sweet wines made in these regions are due to individual wineries wishing to promote the category rather than a longstanding tradition enshrined in the appellation frameworks.
 The Canary Islands are a notable exception.
 Winemakers tend to lean heavily on Moscatel to make a pleasing style to newer audiences, while Pedro Ximenez is almost totally confined to Andalucia.
-Unfortunately, sweet wine styles made in these regions are still largely anonymous outside of Spain – they need greater promotion!
-This is our job, of course, so let us introduce you to a few surprises.
+Unfortunately, sweet wine styles in these regions are still largely anonymous outside of Spain – they need greater promotion!
+This is our job, so let us introduce you to a few surprises.

-Navarra excels, in this regard, repeatedly confounding expectations.
-For most of the 20th century, Navarra’s scattered vineyards were dedicated to growing Garnacha, made into a strong rose and even stronger bulk red wines.
-However, the 21st century has witnessed a revolution in producing quality wines across Navarra.
-The region acts as a bridge between Rioja and the world: oaked Tempranillo wines are joined by a full palette of Spanish and international varieties.
+The region bridges Rioja and the world: oaked Tempranillo wines are joined by a full palette of Spanish and international varieties.
 It is certainly not a homogenous region – there is a world of difference between the hot, dry, flat Ribera Baja and Ribera Alta subzones in the south.
-In these cooler terroirs, the botrytis mold can spread across the vineyard, whereas in hotter climes down south, this would be almost impossible.
-Corella has earned a justified reputation for excellent botrytized Moscatel de Grano Menudo (Muscat Blanc) – Bodegas Chivite is responsible for making Navarra’s greatest dessert wine.
+The botrytis mold can spread across the vineyard in these cooler terroirs, whereas this would be almost impossible in hotter climes down south.
+Corella has earned a justified reputation for excellent botrytized Moscatel de Grano Menudo (Muscat Blanc) – Bodegas Chivite makes Navarra’s most remarkable dessert wine.
 This is as close as one can get to French dessert wines in northern Spain in terms of body and mouthfeel.

-There are more surprises in store across eastern Spain.
-Flanked by the Mediterranean, Alicante was dedicated to producing dubious quantities of cheap bulk wine for decades.
-But many DOs are putting investment and new ideas to good use, resulting in fruity and balanced wines of real class and distinction.
-Growers such as Julia Roch in Jumilla and Enrique Mendoza have shown how to produce modern and traditional wine styles from Moscatel and Monastrell (Mourvedre).
 Who would have thought that Mourvedre, responsible for making Bandol’s hot, spicy, and concentrated red wines, could be coaxed into producing a Spanish dessert wine?
 It appeals to those who like their sweet wines, intense and luscious; Monastrell is typically the antithesis of light and dainty.
 Grapes are raisened in the sun and aged in used barrels for up to ten years; the best examples combine the oxidative notes of yeast, brioche, and toast with more fresh, vibrant fruit flavors.
 Modern styles, however, eschew this approach and are aged for much shorter periods.

 But if modernity and new ideas transform the viticultural landscape of Spain’s central Mediterranean coast, tradition reigns supreme in the Canary Islands.
 These volcanic islands off the coast of Morocco have a unique viticultural heritage – the phylloxera louse never devastated the vines grown here.
 The islands of La Palma, El Hierro, Lanzarote, La Gomera, and Tenerife each boast at least one appellation – Tenerife has over 4.
 There are dry whites made across the islands, but for the moment, the most exciting wines remain the distinctive sweet whites made from low, windswept bush vines.
 Barrel-aged and clean, fruit-driven examples are now finding a home outside of Spain, produced from Marmajuelo, Malvasia, and Gual (Madeira’s Boal).